Blue Eyes Crying in the Rain: Background

-Chart success and legacy
+Reception and legacy

 Before the success of "Blue Eyes Crying in the Rain," Nelson had enjoyed widespread success primarily as a songwriter, with such songs as "Crazy" (Patsy Cline) and "Hello Walls" (Faron Young).
 As a performer, meanwhile, Nelson had hit the top 10 of the Billboard magazine Hot Country Singles chart just twice; it had happened in 1962, once as a solo artist ("Touch Me") and again as part of a duet with Shirley Collie ("Willingly").
 Thereafter, Nelson had approached the top 20 on occasion, but went 13 years without a top 10 hit.

 In October 1975, the song became Nelson's first No. 1 hit as a singer, and at year's end, was the third-biggest song of 1975 on the Billboard Hot Country Singles chart.
-In addition, the song gained modest airplay on Top 40 radio, reaching No. 21 on the Billboard Hot 100.
+In addition, the song gained airplay on Top 40 radio, reaching No. 21 on the Billboard Hot 100.

+In 1975, at the 18th Annual Grammy Awards, "Blue Eyes Crying in the Rain" won Willie a Grammy for Best Country Vocal Performance, Male.
+It was his first Grammy out of twelve he would go on to win.

 In 2004, Rolling Stone ranked "Blue Eyes Crying in the Rain" No. 302 on its list of the 500 Greatest Songs of All Time.
-Rolling Stone also ranked "Blue Eyes Crying in the Rain" No. 48 on its list of the 100 Greatest Country Songs of All Time in June 2004.
+Rolling Stone also ranked "Blue Eyes Crying in the Rain" No. 48 on its list of the 100 Greatest Country Songs of All Time in June 2014.
+The publication later ranked the song at No. 27 on its 200 Greatest Country Songs of All Time list in May 2024.